 If your online store is on Shopify, you will have access to the ecommerce platform’s range of shipping options — from bulk order management to label generation.

-“My favorite aspect of ShipBob is how easy it is.
+“My favourite aspect of ShipBob is how easy it is.
 The software is pretty intuitive, and everything is where you think it would be.
 The ease of access and automation has helped us sell on our Shopify store.”

 Josh Hollings, Founder & CEO of Drop FX